dimazest/fowler.corpora/docs/quick_start.rst

 select the 2000 most frequent nouns, verbs, adjectives and adverbs, excluding the 100 most frequent.

-First we need to extract word frequencies:
+First we need to extract word frequencies.
+Note that only a part of the BNC is being read (to speed up the co-occurrence extraction process) by passing the ``fileids`` parameter:

 .. code-block:: bash